 Mark Level of theatrical skill Range of theatrical skills demonstrated Contribution to the effectiveness of the piece Inventiveness of individual's work Success in realising individual artistic intention 4 Highly competent, highly developed and sustained use of theatrical skill.
 Extensive range of theatrical skills demonstrated.
 Outstanding contribution to the effectiveness of the piece.
 Highly inventive work throughout.
-Highly successful realisation of individual artistic intention. ဇ Developed, secure and consistent use of theatrical skill.
+Highly successful realisation of individual artistic intention. ε Developed, secure Wide range of and consistent use of theatrical skill. demonstrated.
 Wide range of theatrical skills demonstrated.
 Considerable contribution to the effectiveness of the piece.
 Work has many inventive qualities or moments.
 Secure success in realising individual artistic intention.
-2 Some developing competency in use of theatrical skill, not always sustained.
+2 Some developing Fair range of competency in use of theatrical skill, not demonstrated.
 Fair range of theatrical skills demonstrated.
 Some meaningful contributions to the effectiveness of the piece.
 Some useful inventive ideas.
 Some success in realising individual artistic intention. - Little competency and little consistency in use of theatrical skill.
 Narrow range of theatrical skills demonstrated.
 Little contribution to the effectiveness of the piece.
 Little inventiveness.
 Little success in realising individual artistic intention.
 0 Nothing worthy of credit.
 Nothing worthy of credit.
 Nothing worthy of credit.
 Nothing worthy of credit.
 Nothing worthy of credit.

-This must be judged against the Statement of dramatic intentions provided by the student (how far has the student met their aims?).
+This must be judged against the Statement of Dramatic Intentions provided by the student (how far has the student met their aims?).